 Similarly, received events may be sent to one or more external commands for processing.
-These are specified using the -cmd option.
+These are specified using the --cmd option.
 They should accept the event on standard input and perform whatever processing is required before exiting.
-The standard output and error from the external process is ignored.
+The standard output and error from the external process will be written to Comet's log with level DEBUG.
 If it returns a value other than 0, it will be logged as a failure.
 Note that external commands are run in a separate thread, so will not block the subscriber from processing new events; however, the user is nevertheless responsible for ensuring that they terminate in a timely fashion.